I

 Exercise Neuroscience / Depression Treatment / Cognitive Restoration

-Exercise is equivalent to antidepressants for mild-to-moderate depression at six months.
-At ten months, the exercise group has significantly lower relapse rates.
+Exercise reached antidepressant-equivalent efficacy for major depression at 16 weeks.
+At ten months, the exercise group had significantly lower relapse rates.
 The neuroplasticity mechanism is documented.

-Blumenthal (1999) and Babyak (2000): exercise vs. sertraline vs. combination at 6 months (equivalent), 10 months (exercise group superior).
-The BDNF mechanism: aerobic exercise elevates BDNF, stimulates hippocampal neurogenesis, reverses age-related hippocampal atrophy.
+Blumenthal (1999) and Babyak (2000): exercise vs. sertraline vs. combination, equivalent at 16 weeks, 10-month follow-up (exercise group lower relapse).
+The BDNF mechanism: aerobic exercise elevates BDNF, stimulates hippocampal neurogenesis, reverses age-related hippocampal volume loss.
 Erickson (2011): 150 min/week aerobic exercise produces 2% hippocampal volume increase in older adults — reversing 1-2 years of age-related decline.
 Documents the complete evidence base including optimal dose, type, and the compound synergy with the recovery architecture.

 Audience: Exercise scientists, psychiatrists, neurologists, cognitive health researchers, clinicians